sonali822/City_Hospital_Website/README.md

 # City_Hospital_Website

-  I made Govt.City Hospital Chhatarpur Website
+  I made a Govt.
+City Hospital Chhatarpur Website
 --------------------------------------
-and for back-end i use MYSQL Query
+and for back-end, I use MYSQL Query
 -----------------------------------
 Skills Used --> HTML , CSS , JSP , &  JAVASCRIPT
 ---------------------------------------------